lee5214/blog-gatsby/src/pages/posts/01-01-2018-How to use gatsby to create my blog.md

 #### Create post template
 Gatsby already set up the basic functions such as routing under the hood, so that we don't need to do those things again.
-To generate a static page, just create a component file in `src/pages`, it will be served at `domain/[file-name]`.
+To generate a static page, just create a component file in `src/pages`, it will be served on `domain/[file-name]`.
 To create pages based on these markdown files dynamically, a template is needed as `src/template/post.js`.

 ```javascript{5,9,16-23}